-

 - White House: Many White House actions, including the 2022 Blueprint for an AI Bill of Rights and the AI Executive Order (discussed above), include principles on data privacy and algorithmic discrimination.

-- States: The California Privacy Protection Agency is developing regulations that will include provisions on automated decision making and profiling using AI.
+- States: The California Privacy Protection Agency is developing regulations that will include provisions on automated decision making and profiling that will apply to AI.
 Similarly, the Colorado Attorney General’s Office has issued draft rules under the Colorado Privacy Act that address AI-driven profiling.
 Other states, such as New York and Washington, have task forces or working groups examining the implications of AI, including privacy concerns.

-As noted in response to Question No. 2, the U.S. Supreme Court issued a landmark decision on June 28, 2024 in Loper Bright Enterprises v.
-Raimondo that may greatly curtail the ability of federal government agencies to promulgate strategy and regulation relating to AI.
+As noted in response to Question No. 2, the U.S. Supreme Court issued a landmark decision in Loper Bright Enterprises v.
+Raimondo, 603 U.S. 369 (2024), that may greatly curtail the ability of federal government agencies to promulgate strategy and regulation relating to AI.
 It remains to be seen how Congress and agencies will respond to this development.

 -

 The Federal Trade Commission has been active in addressing cases involving artificial intelligence.
+In 2025, the FTC has pursued a number of cases alleging that companies made false or misleading claims related to AI products or services, including AI-driven business opportunities, security software, and legal services.
 In 2023, the FTC brought a case against Rite Aid alleging that its use of AI facial recognition technologies did not include reasonable safeguards and falsely tagged people, primarily women and people of color, as shoplifters.
 In 2021, the FTC brought a case against Everalbum alleging unlawful use of facial recognition technology and deceptive practices regarding users’ ability to opt out of this AI-driven feature.
-This case resulted in a settlement requiring the company to delete models and algorithms developed using improperly obtained biometric data.
+This case resulted in a settlement requiring the company to delete models and algorithms developed using the allegedly improperly obtained biometric data.
 The FTC has also investigated and settled cases involving AI-powered credit scoring systems, such as a 2020 case against Ascension Data & Analytics for failing to ensure the security of personal information used in its AI models.

 -